MicrosoftDocs/connected-spaces/articles/web-app-insights-summary-pages.md

 > [!NOTE]
-> Because there are several factors that can contribute to a change in value (for example, number of displays in the store or a change in display configuration), the app does include a comparison subscript.
+> Because there are several factors that can contribute to a change in value (for example, number of displays in the store or a change in display configuration), the app does not include a comparison subscript.

 **Least engaging display.** This card highlights the name of the display where people engaged (dwelled)  shorter on average than other displays, along with the time, in seconds, for dwell time.